ctroupin/ctroupin.github.io/_posts/2019-09-01-geotiff-pcolor.md

 from cartopy.mpl.gridliner import LONGITUDE_FORMATTER, LATITUDE_FORMATTER
 ```

-These lines to get rid of some `Matplotlib` warnings.
+These lines to get rid of some `Matplotlib` warnings:

 ```python